-Rwanda is a fantastic destination for female travelers.
+Rwanda is a fantastic destination for solo female travelers.

 It is an easy introduction to Africa because it is very clean, accessible and safe.
 Like anywhere there are certain precautions and cultural notes that need to be acknowledged when traveling through Rwanda.